dlindahl/network_executive/README.md

 * Raise an exception if there are no channels to ease bootstrapping for new users
 * Swap out jQuery for Zepto?
 * Add http://brad.is/coding/BigScreen/
+* Should the installation generator turn on threaded mode?

 ## Contributing